prateek8973/VueJS/Routing/Vue_routes.md

 <router-view></router-view>
 ```

-7. Route Parameters: You can also pass parameters in the URL, like `/user/123`.
+7. **Route Parameters**: You can also pass parameters in the URL, like `/user/123`.
 Vue Router can extract these parameters and pass them to your components.

 ```javascript
 const routes = [